We hear it all the time:

 - Don’t be afraid of the bulk section.
 Not only does shopping in bulk cut down on packaging and cost, it also allows you to buy just as much (or as little) as you need.
 Never tried quinoa?
 Buying a small portion allows for no-risk experimentation.
 Best bulk buys include non-gluten grains, dried beans, raw nuts, and dried spices.

 - Build a salad bar in your fridge.
 Designate a few large jars or storage containers to hold your “fixins.”
 Each time you visit the grocery store, buy 2-3 veggies that you can immediately chop up for easy access.
-Every time the jar empties, fill it with a new chopped, sliced, or shredded vegetable.
+Every time the jar empties, fill it with a new chopped, sliced, or shredded vegetable like shredded carrots, beets, sliced fennel and cucumbers.
 The constant rotation of these veggies will ensure you’re sprinkling a raw rainbow salad over your greens.
-This is also a great way to experiment with new produce.Some veggies, like shredded carrots, beets, or sliced fennel and cucumbers, last longer if stored in water.

 - Fall in love with your freezer.
 Batch cooking and freezing food are the BFFs of an organized kitchen.
 If you make extra food or have leftovers that you won’t eat in the next five days, turn toward your freezer.
 Cooked meat – like ground turkey or baked chicken – can be kept frozen for 2-6 months.
 Even non-gluten grains and cooked beans can be frozen!
 For long-term storage (past a week), it’s best to freeze beans in their cooking liquid and then drain them after you reheat them.

 - Give simple snacks a makeover.
-Veggie sticks like carrots and celery, might be the world’s oldest “health food snack,” but they’re also the most boring.
+Veggie sticks like carrots and celery might be the world’s oldest “health food snack,” but they’re also the most boring.
 Give them new life by making an exciting new dip or dressing!
 The Conscious Cleanse kitchen has been creating some great dips that can be made in large batches specifically for easy snacking.
-A few favorites include Spinach Artichoke Dip, Cilantro Lime Dipping Sauce, and Sunny Sunflower Dressing (in the book on page 252).
+A few favorites include Spinach Artichoke Dip, Cilantro Lime Dipping Sauce, and Sunflower Vinaigrette (p.
+84 in the Conscious Cleanse Cookbook).